TOLOSAT/mission-analysis/python/setup_guide/README.md

 You can now run the script again with the green `Run` button in the right corner.
 The script will now run in the Python console and you will see all the variables created along with their type and value.

+## 5 - Possible Errors

+- **Exit Code -1066598273 (0xC06D007F)**: This error is caused by a binary compatibility mismatch with the required TudatPy version.
+To solve it, activate the environment and downgrade numpy by running the following command: `conda install numpy=1.23`